NiravSurajlal/PercolationAI/README.md

 ## Usage
 ___________________________________________________________________________________________________

-The tool was developed in as a Jupyter notebook using __Python3__, __Tensorflow 2.5.0__ and __Numpy 1.19.5__ and __are required to run this tool__.
+The tool was developed as a Jupyter notebook using Python3, Tensorflow 2.5.0 and Numpy 1.19.5.
+These __are required to run this tool__.
 Make sure you have the required dependencies beforehand.

-Download the required files and folders to use the tool.
-Open the AIPerc.ipynb file and run the cells.
+Download the required files and folders to use this tool.
+Once completed, open the AIPerc.ipynb file and run the cells.
 A prompt will appear and ask for the r1, 2a2, r2 and frac values where they are the following:
 * r1:	  the ratio of the axes for ellipse 1.
   * Its range is 0 to 1000 integers.
 * 2a2:	  the length of axis a for ellipse 2.